STEM Employer Talent Pipeline

 Driven by Employer Demand

-Two of the STEM Networks, based at Delta and Mid Michigan College, have focused their efforts on the key findings related to the first of the four requirements for STEM Impact report.
+The Great Lakes Bay region has focused its efforts on the key findings related to the first of the four requirements for STEM Impact report.
 Specifically, the report urges the creation of a robust STEM talent pipeline driven by employer demand and cites the following key findings related to this goal:

 - Economic growth is constrained due to challenges finding qualified STEM talent.